 At your request, a teleconference with a member of the M&Q committee can be arranged to provide additional feedback on your application.

 This is dependent upon how many applications are currently being assessed.
 The AIOH is a volunteer run organisation, so it is advised that applications may take 6 months to be reviewed and approved by Council.
-If applications are received in a complete state, the committee aims to review within 8 weeks.
+If applications are received in a complete state, the committee aims to review within a timely manner.
 If applications are not complete and require additional information or reports, then the process can take several more weeks.

 The interview is conducted by two Full or Fellow members of the Institute.
 A third person may be present as an observer but they will take no active part in the interview.
 The interview is expected to take approximately one to two hours and will include discussion about the following: